Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Why Is My Car Leaking Oil?
 (External Leaks)

 Working from most to least common: Valve cover (rocker cover) gasket — the most common leak on older engines; oil weeps from the seam on top of the head, sometimes into plug wells.
-Oil pan (sump) gasket — weeps from the bottom of the engine on high-mileage cars or after a poor reseal.
+Oil pan gasket — weeps from the bottom of the engine on high-mileage cars or after a poor reseal.
 Drain plug / crush washer — entirely avoidable: over- or under-tightened, or a reused washer (see how to change your oil for the correct torque).
 Oil filter housing / O-ring — oil runs down from the filter mount, often from a double-gasketed filter.
 Front main seal — oil at the front of the engine near the harmonic balancer, sometimes onto the belts.
-Rear main seal — oil at the engine/gearbox junction; the seal is cheap but usually needs the gearbox out.
+Rear main seal — oil at the engine/transmission junction; the seal is cheap but usually needs the transmission out.

 How to Find Where It's Leaking From

 Oil tracks — it drips from the lowest point, not the source.
 The cardboard test: park on a clean surface, slide cardboard under overnight, and the drip position gives a starting point.
 Clean the engine first: degrease the underside, run it 20 minutes, and look for the fresh wet oil closest to its source.
-UV dye: add engine-oil UV dye, run the engine, and trace the bright glow with a UV torch — ideal for slow seeps.
+UV dye: add engine-oil UV dye, run the engine, and trace the bright glow with a UV flashlight — ideal for slow seeps.
 Kits are $20–$40.

 Why Sort This Around Your Oil Change